-5.1 ENHANCE COMMUNITY FACILITIES AND SERVICES Leader/ Partner 1.
+5.1 ENHANCE COMMUNITY FACILITIES AND SERVICES Leader/ Partner ties (strategies anticipated to continue over time) are identified by black text.
+In steps (specific tasks to implement the POCD) are identified by red italic text. + 1.
 Continue to maintain and manage community facilities and services to maximize their utility and to meet community needs in an efficient and cost-effective way.
 Town 2.
 Anticipate future facility / service needs: a.
 As outlined in the POCD b.
 Based on changing age demographics BOS 3.
 Continue to monitor staffing of emergency services in order to meet future community needs.
-BOS VFD EMS 4.
-Continue to monitor space utilization for the Senior Center and Social Services in the space shared with Templeton Farms.
+BOS KVFD EMS 4.
+Continue to monitor space utilization for the Senior Center and Social Services.
 Town 5.
-Investigate ways to relieve space constraints at the public works facility.
+Investigate ways to relieve space constraints at the public works facil- ity.
 PW BOS 6.
 Complete the Parks and Recreation Master Plan PRC 7.
-Seek to extend current arrangements for the recreation fields adjacent to Kent Center School or acquire the land.
+Seek to extend current arrangements for the recreation fields adja- cent to Kent Center School or acquire the land.
 PRC BOS 8.
 Work with the Kent Library Association to improve / expand the Kent Memorial Library, consistent with the goals for the Village Center.
 BOS 9.
 Continue to seek opportunities for regional collaboration in the provision of municipal services.
 BOS 10.
 Continue to nurture and promote volunteer participation in all facets of local government.
 BOS